 As the driving force for exploring scientific mysteries and innovation, science fiction is of great significance for enhancing the soft power of national culture, disseminating national scientific and technological civilization, and promoting people's cognition and understanding of world outlook and values.

 Provide a broad literary stage for the imagination

-Best Science Fiction Books for Kids and Teens (2022)
+Bellow we recommend 13 Best Science Fiction Books for Teens (2022) - Must-Read!

 Book Review: Isaac Asimov: The Complete Stories by Isaac Asimov

 These short fiction works cover almost everything you can imagine about robots: How do robots fit into human society?
 How does it affect human society?
 Is there a need for respect, understanding, and care for robots?